|

 caulk edges Shiplap Wall corners

-STEP 1: When you’ve finished installing the shiplap, run a bead of caulk along the seams where the shiplap meets up to a wall, inside corner, or molding.
+1. Apply Caulk:Ā After installing your shiplap, apply a bead of caulk along the edges where the shiplap meets the wall, corners, or moldings.

 To make it even easier, have Home Depot or your local store cut the trim for you.